abandonedpools/hlae-cfg-csgo/readme.md

 # requirements
 - [HLAE (with FFMPEG)](https://github.com/advancedfx/advancedfx/releases)

+use the installer and tick the checkbox that says "reinstall FFMPEG"

 # how to use
 ## basic instructions

 1. download adam.cfg from the [releases](https://github.com/abandonedpools/hlae-cfg/releases) tab
-2. place adam.cfg in your config folder (steamapps/Counter-Strike: Global Offensive/csgo/cfg)
+2. place adam.cfg in your config folder (steamapps/common/Counter-Strike Global Offensive/csgo/cfg)
 2. launch csgo with HLAE
 2. open the demo and type "exec adam" in console
 3. go to the round/tick you want to record and press "o" on your keyboard to start recording (you can change this bind in the cfg file)